hapijs/hapi/docs/Reference.md

     - `value` - the header value.
 - `type(mimeType)` - sets the HTTP 'Content-Type' header where:
     - `value` - is the mime type.
 Should only be used to override the built-in default for each response type.
-- `created(location)` - sets the HTTP status code to Created (201) and the HTTP 'Locaiton' header where:
+- `created(location)` - sets the HTTP status code to Created (201) and the HTTP 'Location' header where:
     `location` - an absolute or relative URI used as the 'Location' header value.
 If a relative URI is provided, the value of the server [`location`](#server.config.location) configuration option is used as prefix.
 Not available in the `Redirection` response object.